 Arts and Sciences Building

-The renovation of the Arts & Sciences Building will increase the number of our science classrooms, general education classrooms, and chemistry and biology laboratories, resulting in a facility that will be equal to or better than any in the nation for the teaching of science at the freshman and sophomore levels.
+LCC unveiled the newly renovated Arts & Sciences Building in Fall of 2013.
+The renovations resulted in a facility equal to or better than any in the nation for the teaching of science at the undergraduate level.
+The investment increased the number of science classrooms, general education classrooms, and chemistry and biology laboratories.

-From a building designed to serve students in the 1960s, it will become a flexible, learner-centered space that encourages both formal and informal interaction between students, faculty, and academic areas.
-It will be an active, engaging, immersive place of teaching, learning, and personal growth that meets the college's current needs and anticipates future needs.
+The building, originally designed to serve students in the 1960s, has become a flexible, learner-centered space that encourages both formal and informal interaction between students, faculty, and academic areas.
+It is an active, engaging, immersive place of teaching, learning, and personal growth that meets the college's current needs and anticipates future needs.